-Within the Central Great Valley, and especially the ORR, winds dominated by down-valley pressuredriven channeling range in frequency from 2% to 10%, with the lowest values in summer and the highest in winter.
-Up-valley pressure-driven channeling usually does not dominate winds in the Central Great Valley, but co-occurs with forced-channeled winds 50% of the time.
+Within the Central Great Valley, and especially ORR, winds dominated by down-valley pressure-driven channeling range in frequency from 2 to 10 percent, with the lowest values in summer and the highest in winter.
+Up-valley pressure-driven channeling usually does not dominate winds in the Central Great Valley but co-occurs with forced-channeled winds 50 percent of the time.
 Winds dominated by pressure-driven channeling often result in large wind shifts (90°-180°) before and after the occurrence of the wind pattern.
-These wind shifts occur about twice as frequently within and near the ORR when compared to other parts of the Great Valley (Birdwell 2011).
-Most pressure-driven channeled winds occurred in association with moderate synoptic pressure gradients (0.006-0.016 mb/km).
+These wind shifts occur about twice as frequently within and near ORR when compared with wind shifts that take place in other parts of the Great Valley (Birdwell 2011).
+Most pressure-driven channeled winds occur in association with moderate (0.006-0.016 mb/km) synoptic pressure gradients.

 Thermally driven winds are common in areas of significant complex terrain.
-These winds occur as a result of pressure and temperature differences caused by varied surface-air energy exchange at similar altitudes along a valley's axis, sidewalls, and/or slopes.
+These winds occur as a result of pressure and temperature differences caused by varied surface-air energy exchange at similar altitudes along a valley's axis, sidewalls, or slopes.
 Thermal flows operate most effectively when synoptic winds are light and when thermal differences are exacerbated by clear skies and low humidity (Whiteman 2000).
 Ridge-and-valley terrain may be responsible for enhancing or inhibiting such flow, depending on ambient weather conditions.
-Large-scale thermally driven wind frequency varies from 2% to 20% with respect to season in the Central Great Valley.
-Frequencies are highest during summer and fall when intense surface heating and/or low humidity help drive flow patterns (Birdwell 2011).
+Large-scale thermally driven wind frequency varies from 2 percent to 20 percent with respect to season in the Central Great Valley.
+Frequencies are highest during summer and fall, when intense surface heating and/or low humidity help drive flow patterns (Birdwell 2011).

-Annual wind roses have been compiled for 2016 for each of the nine DOE-managed ORR meteorological towers (towers MT1, MT2, MT3, MT4, MT6, MT7, MT9, MT10, and MT11).
-These, along with other annual wind rose data may be viewed online at http://metweb.ornl.gov/page7.htm.
+Annual wind roses have been compiled for 2017 for each of the 10 DOE-managed ORR meteorological towers (towers MT2, MT3, MT4, MT6, MT7, MT9, MT10, MT11, MT12, and MT13).
+These, along with other annual wind rose data may be viewed online here.
 The wind roses represent large-scale trends and should be used with caution for estimates involving short-term variations.

 A wind rose depicts the typical distribution of wind speed and direction for a given location.
 The winds are represented in terms of the direction from which they originate.
 The rays emanating from the center correspond to points of the compass.
 The length of each ray is related to the frequency at which winds blow from the given direction.
 The concentric circles represent increasing frequencies from the center outward, given in percentages.
 Precipitation wind roses display similar information except that wind speed frequencies are replaced with data associated with the rate of hourly precipitation.
 Likewise, wind direction stability and wind direction mixing height roses replace wind speeds with data on stability class and mixing height, respectively.
-Wind direction peak gust roses reflect the frequency of peak 1-to-10 second wind gusts for various wind directions.
-All of these roses can be found at http://metweb.ornl.gov/page7.htm.
+Wind direction peak gust roses reflect the frequency of peak 1 to 10 s wind gusts for various wind directions.